renovatebot/renovate/docs/development/remote-development.md

 - Waiting for the remote container to start
 - If your internet is down you can't work
-- If Codespaces is down you can't work
+- If GitHub Codespaces is down you can't work

 ## GitHub Codespaces